A-Momin/noteshub/nts/notes_git.md

         -   `$ git rm --cached <file_name>` → Unstage the specified file (`file_name`) from Staging Area.
         -   `$ git rm --cached *_initial.py` → Unstage all the files name ended with `_initial.py` from Staging Area.
         -   `$ git rm -r --cached */migrations/` → Unstage all (`migrations/*`) files recursively from Staging Area.

             -   NOTE: `--cached` option tells Git to only remove the folder from the Git repository's index (staging area) and not from the file system.
 The files in the folder will no longer be tracked by Git, but they will remain on your local disk.

+        -   <span style="color:orange">How to discard committed files?
+Extra care should be given using the reset command?</span>
+            -   `$ git reset` → Removes all files from the staging area, but keeps the changes in your working directory.
+It effectively "unstages" all changes.
+            -   `$ git reset HEAD <file_name>` → Unstage the specified file from Staging Area.
+            -   `$ git reset HEAD */.` → Unstage all the file from Staging Area
+            -   `$ git reset HEAD~1` → Discard the LAST commit from Local Repository (Committing Area).
+Discarted file kept in Working Area
+            -   `$ git reset HEAD~3` → Discard the LAST THREE commit from Local Repository (Committing Area).
+Discarted file kept in Working Area
+            -   `$ git reset --soft HEAD~3` → Discard the first three commit from Local Repository (Committing Area).
+Discarted file kept in Staging Area
+            -   **$ git reset --hard** → It is used to reset the current commit or branch and the staging area to it's initial state or to a given commit.
+It moves the HEAD and the current branch pointer to the specified commit if given any.
+            -   `$ git reset --hard HEAD~2`
             -   `$ git revert` → it's better to use `git revert` to create a new commit that undoes the changes made in the previous commit.
             -   <span style="color:orange">How to remove a commit from remote repository:</span>
                 1. git reset <commit_id>
                 2. git push origin master -f

     ## GIT BRANCHING & MEARGING FILES